 Bobby King (John Driscoll) doing voice overs in LA.

-Bob Jones still in Tucson, doing country at KIIM-FM.
+Bob Jones still in Tucson, just retired after a stint at country station KIIM-FM.

-John Mack Flanagan Back on the radio doing weekend Beatle shows and voicing for KFRC, San Francisco.
+John Mack Flanagan was back on the radio doing weekend Beatle shows and voicing for KFRC, San Francisco.
+He passed away in 2018.
+Story.

 Joe Howe retired in 2000 as